 Among Mercy’s first priorities was to locate more than 2,000 Mercy co-workers and physicians in the Joplin area and account for their safety and needs.
 Just days later, Mercy President and CEO Lynn Britton pledged to the community that Mercy would rebuild.
 “The Sisters of Mercy came to this community in 1885 and opened the hospital in 1896.
-They’ve been through hard times before – perhaps nothing quite on the magnitude of this – but our commitment to Joplin remains strong,” said Britton.
+They’ve been through hard times before – perhaps nothing quite on the magnitude of this – but our commitment to Joplin remains strong,” Britton said.
 “Co-workers will remain on Mercy’s payroll indefinitely, and we are finding ways to keep them engaged in meaningful work.
 This will include reestablishing our services in Joplin, as well as providing job opportunities at other Mercy facilities and through a ‘shared’ co-worker program with other community hospitals.”

 Access to electronic health records (EHR) data helped Mercy get the hospital back online quickly, and also helped patients who were transferred to other Mercy hospitals after the storm.
 Within a week of the storm hitting, a 60-bed, high-tech field tent hospital was up and functioning.
 On average, 130 patients per day were being treated at the hospital, which had an ER, surgical and imaging capabilities and more.
-On June 9, 2011, U.S. Secretary of Homeland Security Janet Napolitano and Missouri Governor Jay Nixon toured Mercy field hospital in Joplin.
+On June 9, 2011, U.S. Secretary of Homeland Security Janet Napolitano and Missouri Gov. Jay Nixon toured Mercy field hospital in Joplin.
 Secretary Napolitano praised Mercy physicians and co-workers for their quick response to the nearly total destruction of the hospital facility.
 The Secretary went on to pledge continuing federal support to return Mercy Hospital Joplin to full function in coming months.

 Support poured in, from places near and far, in our country and around the world.
 Relief and volunteer agencies, Mercy’s vendors and business partners, other health care organizations and individuals – including many Mercy co-workers from across its seven states – contributed to recovery efforts.
 Learn More.

-Mercy Hospital Joplin saw its first wrecking ball on a chilly Sunday in January 2012, just 8 months after the tornado hit.
+Mercy Hospital Joplin saw its first wrecking ball on a chilly Sunday in January 2012, just eight months after the tornado hit.
 Prior to that, a team from Mercy searched the hospital wreckage to retrieve any keepsakes in good condition, including bibles, artwork, memorial plaques, stained glass and marble.
 They even recovered three time capsules from the property – one buried when the hospital was built in 1968, one when the east tower was completed in the 1980s and one that marked St. John’s 100th anniversary in 1996.

 Among the pieces recovered is a 4-foot tall wooden cross that hung on a wall in the emergency department waiting room.